sandhyaparna/Data-Science/Deep Learning/AI for Medicine/Diagnosis/Overview.md

    * Early layers of the network usually captures low-level image features that are broably generalizable, while the later layers capture details that are more high-level or more specific to a task.
 So when fine-tuning the network instead of fine-tuning all features we've transferred, we can freeze the features learned by the shallow layers and just fine-tune the deeper layers.
 In practice, two of the most common design choices are one, to fine-tune all of the layers, and two, only fine-tune the later or the last layer and not fine-tune the earlier layers.
 This approach of pre-training and fine-tuning, is also called transfer learning and is an effective way to tackle the small dataset size challenge.

+### Healthcare Data splitting challenges
+  * Patient Overlap - When patient comes twice and have 2 xrays and wears a necklace both the times, but we feed one of the xray into Train and other into Test, there is a high possibility of memorization of unique aspects like necklace in this case and makes the prediction similar to label in Train set.
+Make sure that a patients xrays are all in either Train set or Test set but not distributed across both Train & Test.
+SPLIT BY PATIENT.
+  * Set sampling - Stratified sampling to get label=1 even when it is rarely occuring.
+AI for Medical Diagnosis video suggests to take 50% observations of label=1, 50% observations of label=0 for both Test and Validation set (Validation set should reflect the same sampling distribution seen in Test set) and all the remaining observations as Training set.
+This ensures that the model will have sufficient numbers to get a good estimate of the performance of the model on both non-disease and on disease samples. https://www.coursera.org/learn/ai-for-medical-diagnosis/lecture/iiAK1/sampling
+  * Ground Truth - Consensus voting i.e Humans are asked to determine the outcome and majority voting is used.
+Use additional medical testing.